Designated spaces for each dorm to go to as part of the School’s emergency response plan.SAT

-Through Episcopal's membership in School Year Abroad, qualified juniors and seniors take part in yearlong study abroad programs in China, France, Italy, Spain, Vietnam and Japan.
+Through Episcopal's membership in School Year Abroad (SYA), qualified juniors and seniors take part in yearlong study abroad programs in China, France, Italy, Spain, Vietnam, and Japan.

 Seated meals occurs during the academic week.
-At “advisory” meals, students sit with their faculty advisor and the rest of their advisory group.
-At “rotation” meals, students are randomly assigned to tables with a faculty member and several other students.
-Seated Dinner is on Monday nights and commonly referred to just as “Seated.”
+During advisory meals, students sit with their faculty advisor and the rest of their advisory group.
+During rotation meals, students are randomly assigned to tables with a faculty member and several other students.
+Seated Dinner is on Monday nights and commonly referred to as "seated."

 Seminary Hill Cup